 5. Eliminate social media

-A survey conducted by ID Crypt Global revealed that one third of 18-25 edit or doctor their posts before posting it on social media.
+A survey conducted by ID Crypt Global revealed that one-third of 18-25 edit or doctor their posts before posting them on social media.

 While social media intends to help us stay connected with friends and family, others use it as a gold mine to seek validation.
 From photoshopping pictures to garnering more likes, social media has become a platform where individuals often present falsified versions of themselves for validation.
 Regular exposure to these distorted perceptions makes us more prone to comparing our lives with the seemingly perfect lives we see online.